latoyazamill/frontend-tester-page-react/README.md

 **Potential bug** when using `Close and redirect?`

-You will receive and error message of *"'X-Frame-Options' to 'sameorigin'"* if the tests are **not** being done from the same domain as your site page
+You will receive and error message of *"'X-Frame-Options' to 'sameorigin'"* if the tests (parent page) are **not** being done from the same domain as your site page, the site page cannot be included in the iFrame.

-**SAMEORIGIN**
-If a parent page is from the same domain as your site page, the site page can be included in the iFrame.
 [More Info](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options)

 ## More Info
 This frontend tester page is complimentary to separately use with the Node.js backend found [here](https://github.com/latoyazamill/hellosign-console-app).